-- Annual update of cedant's mortality rates of second order; - Annual update of cedant's expense factors; - Annual update of cedant's lapse and waiver of premium probabilities. - Increase of data granularity and data quality adjustment in determining expense factors.
+- Annual update of cedant's mortality rates of second order; - Annual update of cedant's expense factors; - Annual update of cedant's lapse and waiver of premium probabilities.

-As for the calculation of claims provision, the run-off triangles were moved forward by one year and start with accident year 2001 as per 31 December 2021.
+As for the calculation of claims provision, the run-off triangles were moved forward by one year and start with accident year 2003.
+Furthermore, as of 31 December 2022 inflation expectations of cedants were incorporated in the payment pattern.